FOBshippingpoint/mencrouche/docs/en/index.md

 hero:
   name: Mencrouche
-  text: Homepage, for Real
+  text: An On-demand Homepage
-  tagline: It's your personal dashboard, content hub, and visual workspace – all in one.
+  tagline: It's your digital home, content hub, and visual workspace – all in one.
   image:
     src: /icon.svg
     alt: Mencrouche